kgw4it/spritstat-deployment/README.md

 while true; do kubectl port-forward svc/argocd-server -n argocd 8080:443; done
 ```

-After that the Argo CD web interfac can be accessed via `localhost`: `http://localhost:8080`.
+After that the Argo CD web interface can be accessed via `localhost`: `http://localhost:8080`.

+First add a the https://github.com/tgamauf/spritstat-deployment GIT repo to Argo CD and
+then reate a new Argo CD project with the following yaml:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application